andremporto/PortoAyuTheme/README.md

 ![Porto Ayu](./Assets/portoayu.jpg)

-### This Xcode theme is based on the [ayu Theme](https://github.com/ayu-theme) color palette.
-This makes the code easy to read and contrast even in bright daylight.
+This Xcode theme is based on **_ayu Theme_** color palette.
+It's feature is to make the code very easy to read with an nice contrast even in bright daylight.

 ## Screenshots